-Fashion-Schools.org is excited to bring you our 2019 Fashion Design School rankings.
-Every year we compile a definitive ranking of the US’s top fashion design schools, based on factors like the schools’ admission data, graduation success, reputation and an extensive proprietary survey conducted with school & industry stakeholders.
+Fashion-Schools.org is excited to announce our 2020 Fashion Design School rankings.
+We are proud to produce our annual ranking of the US’s top fashion design schools, based on factors like the schools’ admission data, graduation success, reputation and an extensive proprietary survey conducted with school & industry stakeholders.
 Below is our overall Top 50 National rankings of Fashion Design programs.

 For an explanation of ranking criteria, click here.

 The Fashion Institute of Technology (FIT) was founded in 1944.
 A member of the State University of New York (SUNY) system, FIT is home to more than 9,000 students enrolled in 37 majors and 12 certificate programs across five schools.
 They include the School of Art and Design, Jay and Patty Baker School of Business and Technology, the School of Liberal Arts, the School of Graduate Studies, and the School of Continuing and Professional Studies.
 The School of Art and Design offers a number of fashion programs for aspiring designers of all kinds.

 New in 2018, FIT was awarded accreditation of it’s business programs by the Accreditation Council for Business Schools and programs.
 Less than 50% of US higher education institutions with business schools are accredited.
 Within FIT’s Baker School of Business and technology, programs in Marketing Communications, Cosmetics & Fragrance Marketing, Fashion Business Management, Home Products Development, International Trade and Marketing for Fashion Industries, Production Management: Fashion & Related Industries, and Textile Development & Marketing all received accreditation.